CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Attacks

 Beyond page tables, the adversary could also extract regular memory pages of the victim VM.
 For example, if the data of an 8-bytes memory block is {\tt 0x00 0x00 0xf1 0x23 0x45 0x67 0x8e 0x7f}, the extracted data through page fault is {\tt 0x712345678}; if the data is {\tt 0x00 0x00 0x0a 0xbc 0xde 0xf1 0x20 0x01}, the extracted data is {\tt 0xabcdef12}.
 However, as \atknameOne only reveals the encrypted data as a page frame number embedded in the PTE, such memory decryption only works on 8-byte aligned memory blocks (\ie, the begin address of the block is a multiple of 8 and the size of the block is also 8 bytes) that conforms to the format of a PTE.

 Concretely, as shown in \figref{fig:boundary}, the 8-byte memory block to be extracted from \atkname, must satisfy the following requirements: The Present bit (bit 0) must be 1; Bits 48-62 must be all 0s, and Bits 7-8 are both 0s (optional). \ignore{ \begin{packeditemize} \item The Present bit (bit 0) must be 1. \item Bits 48-62 must be all 0s. \item Bits 7-8 are both 0s (optional). \end{packeditemize} } This is because the Present bit must be 1 to trigger nested page fault.
 Otherwise, non-present faults in the guest VM will be handled without involving the hypervisor.
 Bits 48-62 are reserved and must be 0.
 The Page Size (PS) bit (bit-7) is used to determine the page size (\eg, 4KB vs. 2MB); the Global Page (G) bit (bit-8) is used to indicate whether the corresponding page is a global page.
 These 2 bits can only be set 1 in the last level of the page table.
-Therefore, if \atknameOne generates page faults at the top-level page table, they must be set 0.
+Therefore, if \atknameOne generates page faults at the top-level page table, they must be set as 0.
 However, we find it possible to configure the nPT so that the first three levels of the guest page table walk all pass successfully, and only trigger the nested page fault at the last-level page table.
 In this way, the target memory block can be regarded as a PTE of the last-level page table and hence these two bits are not restricted to be 0s.
+It is also worth pointing out that the non-executable page-protection feature is enabled by default~\cite{amd:2019:manual}.
+For example, the level-four No-Execute (NX) bit (bit-63) controls the execution ability to execute code from all downward 128M (512 × 512 × 512 × 4KB) physical pages.
+The value of NX bit does not cause violation during the page table walk itself, so \atkname will succeed.

 \bheading{Performance evaluation.} The speed of memory decryption for arbitrary memory content is the same as dumping page tables, as long as the they are of PTE format.
-If the target block does not conform to the PTE format, a triple fault takes place instead of nested page fault, in which case the adversary could perform the VMCB rewinding attack and target another memory block in the next round of attacks.
+If the target block does not conform to the PTE format, a triple fault takes place instead of nested page fault, in which case the adversary could take the VMCB rewinding approach and target another memory block in the next round of attacks.

 \bheading{Percentage of readable memory blocks.} We studied the binary file of ten common applications, \texttt{python} 2.7, \texttt{OpenSSH} 7.6p1, \texttt{perl} 5.26.1, \texttt{VIM} 8.0.1453, \texttt{tcpdump} 4.9.3, \texttt{patch} 2.7.6, \texttt{grub-install} 2.02.2, \texttt{sensors} 3.4.0 , \texttt{Nginx} 1.14.0, and \texttt{diff} 3.6, which are installed from the default package archives in Ubuntu 18.04 (64-bit).
 The percentages of 8-byte aligned memory blocks that can be directly read using this method is 1.00\%, 1.53\%, 1.79\%, 1.81\%, 2.10\%, 3.50\%, 4.00\%, 5.88\%, 6.10\%, and 6.50\%.
 While they only account for a small portion of the whole memory space, they leak enough information for process fingerprinting purposes. \looseness=-1